BuddyForms/BuddyForms/readme.txt

 * save a issue with tinymce not updating the textbox during submit
 * Added a check to registration forms if the default values exist on update of a user to avoid notice
 * Added new filter and add a check to deactivate the activation mail with a filter
-* Fixing the remote preview url
+* Fixed the remote preview url

 = 2.1.7 – 20.
 May 2018
 * Removed all dependencies to bootstrap.
 In earlier versions UI parts of the Admin have been build with Bootstrap.
 This parts have been rebuild to use WordPress native jQuery UI
 * --> Added buddyform prefix for nav-pills, nav-tabs and tabs-left
-* --> Fixing the field related scripts like the tabs and the accordion when new field is added to the form builder.
+* --> Fixed the field related scripts like the tabs and the accordion when new field is added to the form builder.
-* --> Adding script to load the field inside the wizard.
+* --> Added script to load the field inside the wizard.
-* --> Fixing css to organize the arrow inside the wizard
+* --> Fixed css to organize the arrow inside the wizard
-* Fixing php language minor issues
+* Fixed php language minor issues
 * Change the place of the filter for submission default value
-* Fixing a sessions issue.
+* Fixed a sessions issue.
 This fix is related a conflict during recovery of the session when the page is load the first time.
 * Improved the submissions table to show the column data and custom field types
 * -->Added the category and the tag to the list of submission
 * changing the input ids for the wp login form to avoid name coalition with the user_id field